 - Biomedical Signal Processing: Focus on biomedical signal processing within the areas of electrocardiology, hemodialysis, eye-tracking, and neuroengineering, using tools such as modeling, simulation, processing. and interpretation.
 Special emphasis is put on issues related to atrial fibrillation, with the aim to develop novel diagnostic methods.

-- Nanobiotechnology: Focus on development and utilization of micro- and nanotechnology and exploration of scaling laws in life sciences so that new scientific domains can be accessed and biological and medical research challenges solved.
+- Nanobiotechnology and Lab-on-a-chip: Focus on development and utilization of micro- and nanotechnology and exploration of scaling laws in life sciences so that new scientific domains can be accessed and biological and medical research challenges solved.

 - Neuroengineering: Focus on addressing scientific and clinical problems and providing novel technology in the area of diseases and injuries that affect the limbs, using sensors, machine learning, and haptics.